Arab Orthodox Movement: Land sale controversies

-The Greek Orthodox Patriarchate of Jerusalem represents one of the largest landowners in the Holy Land.
+The Greek Orthodox Patriarchate of Jerusalem represents one of the largest landowners in the region known as the Holy Land.
 It is the second largest landowner in Israel after the Israel Land Department.
 Starting from the 19th century onwards, the patriarchate engaged in extensive land purchases, planned for church buildings, institutions, and businesses.
-It has bought lands in the Palestinian territories, Israel, Jordan and Egypt's Sinai Peninsula — places within its jurisdiction and some even outside of it, including in Greece, Cyprus, Turkey, the United States, and Eastern Europe.
+It bought lands in what is today the Palestinian territories, Israel, Jordan and Egypt's Sinai Peninsula, places within its jurisdiction, and some even outside of it, including in Greece, Cyprus, Turkey, the United States, and Eastern Europe.
 These properties included hundreds of buildings, churches, and educational and welfare organizations.
 They are exclusively controlled by the Greek patriarch, including those registered in his name, in the patriarchate's name, and in the congregation's name.
 Thus, the patriarchate has come to be described as resembling a "small absolute kingdom".

-Legacy
+Historiography

 Palestinian sociologist Salim Tamari wrote about the Arab Orthodox Movement: